 Meet the cast of Avengers: Infinity War

-Your complete guide to the huge Infinity War cast, including actor and character details and which movies they're appeared in before
+Your complete guide to the huge Infinity War cast, including actor and character details and which movies they've appeared in before

 The Marvel Cinematic Universe has come a long way since the Avengers first assembled back in 2012.
 In the last six years they’ve added new members to fight a tyrannical robot, had a huge falling out over the regulation of super heroes and now they’re set to grow even larger as universes collide and titans invade earth.